To read some, many industrialists would use and abuse "planned obsolescence" to increase their turnover.

 By the way, I read the article L213-4-1 of the Consumer Code in every way, I can not see an update optional a product could be viewed as a deliberate reduction in the life of a product.

-Section 3.3.
-Creation of a new model more efficient / newer / more beautiful
+Creation of a new, more efficient / newer / prettier model

 Some also criticize the fact, for some manufacturers, to renew their products very frequently, to trigger in consumers a desire to buy.